 Survivors’ pension for surviving spouses and children

 If your spouse passes away, the survivors’ pension helps secure an income.
-You are eligible for a surviving spouse’s pension and your underage children for an orphan’s pension.
+You are eligible for a surviving spouse’s pension and your under 20 years old children for an orphan’s pension.

 When can I receive survivors’ pension?

 You can receive surviving spouse’s pension as of the beginning of the month following the death of your spouse.
 Your children can receive orphan’s pension as of the beginning of the month following the death of their parent.
 The pension can be granted retroactively for no more than six months.

 Do like this

 If you are widowed, you may be eligible for surviving spouse’s pension.
 You may receive the pension regardless of whether your spouse was an employee, self-employed or unemployed.
 In the picture below, you can see whether you are entitled to surviving spouse’s pension.

 You may receive surviving spouse’s pension if you were married, in a registered partnership or a common-law marriage with your spouse or you received personal continuous child support from your ex-spouse.